Bihar polls: Voters have decided to not let those who made state ‘bimaru’ return, says Modi

 Modi accused the Opposition of always trying to help the middlemen and praised Nitish Kumar for handling the pandemic well.

-Prime Minister Narendra Modi on Friday credited Nitish Kumar-led Bihar government for handling the coronavirus pandemic well, and said the Centre has implemented many schemes for the state’s development.
+Prime Minister Narendra Modi on Friday credited Nitish Kumar’s government in Bihar for handling the coronavirus pandemic well, and said the Centre has implemented many schemes for the state’s development.
 Modi was campaigning for the Bihar Assembly elections, which will begin next week.

 Nitish Kumar of the Janata Dal (United) is seeking a fourth term for the National Democratic Alliance government that he leads in partnership with the Bharatiya Janata Party.

-Modi started his first rally in Sasaram by paying his tributes to Union minister Ram Vilas Paswan and former Rashtriya Janata Dal leader Raghuvansh Prasad Singh, who died recently.
+Modi started his first rally in Sasaram by paying tribute to Union minister Ram Vilas Paswan and former Rashtriya Janata Dal leader Raghuvansh Prasad Singh, who died recently.

 On Nitish Kumar and NDA